Lithia22/CPT113_Assignment_1/README.md

 4. **Compile the program:**
    - Go to Execute > Compile & Run or press F9.
    - Dev-C++ will compile the code and run the application.

+## Sample Output

+1. **Input Paddy Base Information:**
+   When the user selects option 1, the program prompts for paddy base information.

+2. **Input Paddy Sale Information:**
+   When the user selects option 2, the program prompts for paddy sale information.

+3. **Display Paddy Sale Information:**
+   When the user selects option 3, the program displays the entered paddy sale information and calculated income.

+4. **Display Farmers by Productivity:**
+   When the user selects option 4, the program lists farmers based on productivity.

+5. **Exit Program:**
+   When the user selects option 5, the program exits.